flass/agrogenom/pipeline/README.md

 The procedure is the same than for [HOGENOM databases], which is described in the [Penel et al. 2009] paper and with updated details of the database releases [here](http://doua.prabi.fr/databases/hogenom/home.php?contents=methods).
 For that reason, the procedure will not be described on this page.
 For the details of the procedure that was used in [Lassalle et al. 2016], please refer to the [pipeline_agrogenom.csh] script.
+The source dataset and intermediary result files can be found at the corresponding [Figshare project].

 ## II.
 Species tree/gene tree reconciliations